naiyerasif/site/content/posts/2020/2020-09-05-api-documentation-with-springfox-3.md

 title: 'API Documentation with Springfox 3'
 date: 2020-09-05 17:28:11
 authors: [naiyer]
-topics: [spring, webmvc, swagger, springfox]
+topics: [spring, swagger, springfox 3]
 ---

 Recently, the popular [Springfox](https://github.com/springfox/springfox) project released the long-awaited v3 of their library with support for [OpenAPI 3](https://www.openapis.org/) and Spring 5 (only annotation-based API is supported).
 It also comes with a ready-to-use Spring Boot starter which replaces a host of dependencies that were required in earlier versions.
 This version fills a lot of gaps that another project [springdoc-openapi](https://springdoc.org/) had addressed for a while.